Walk-Forward, PBO, and DSR for Trading Developers

 Abstract

 A backtest winner is not the same as a research candidate.
 Developers need diagnostics that ask whether selection itself was fragile.
-Walk-forward validation, probability of backtest overfitting, and deflated Sharpe are useful because they shift attention from the best row to the selection process.
+Walk-forward validation, probability of backtest overfitting, and deflated Sharpe shift attention from the best row to the selection process.

 These tools do not make a strategy true.
 They make the evidence harder to fake accidentally.